alexandermendes/semantic-release-react-native/README.md

 #### `increment`

-Simply auto-increment the version number by one.

-This strategy is the same as the default `increment` strategy used for Android, so if you would like to keep your version numbers in sync across platforms and aren't concerned with any of the risks around In App Purchases described above, then go ahead and use it.
+This strategy behaves the same as the `increment` strategy for Android.

+Note the potential risks around In App Purchases described above.

 #### `semantic`

-See the description of the `semantic` strategy for Android, this is the same thing.
+This strategy behaves the same as the `semantic` strategy for Android.

+Again, note the potential risks around In App Purchases described above.

 #### `none`